-The Department of Invertebrate Zoology participates in several cooperative graduate education programs including formal affiliations with George Washington University; University of Maryland, College Park; American University; George Mason University; University of Louisiana, Lafayette; and the Rosenstiel School of Marine and Atmospheric Sciences at the University of Miami.
+The Department of Invertebrate Zoology participates in several cooperative graduate education programs, including formal affiliations with American University; College of William and Mary; George Mason University; George Washington University; Rosenstiel School of Marine and Atmospheric Sciences at the University of Miami; University of Louisiana, Lafayette; and University of Maryland, College Park.
 Department staff serve on graduate committees for a variety of Universities in the United States and throughout the world.